 With a dozen friendly communities and more than 1,000 square miles of land, Vilas County has plenty of places to explore.
 But all that exploration can make you hungry—or thirsty.
-So where should you go to whet your appetite or wet your whistle?
+So where should you go to whet your appetite or wet your whistle in the Northwoods of Wisconsin?
 Here are a few ideas.

 Eastern Vilas County